pratulyab/youtube-mp3-download/README.md

 <hr><br>
 ## Screenshots
-### Setting alias using shell script and running script using alias
+### Setting alias using shell script and running the python script using alias
 - <b>It is imporant to run the script using 'source' command for the alias expansion to work in current session.</b>
 - ![](/screenshots/alias.png)
 - To set alias permanently, i.e. to add the alias command in .bash_profile or .bashrc: